livegnik/2way-poc-design/02-architecture/services-and-apps/05-operation-context.md

 * Local identity is authoritative only when bound by Auth Manager.
 * Remote identity is authoritative only when bound by State Manager.
-* Device and delegated identifiers participate in ACL evaluation but do not replace identity.
+* Device and delegated identifiers participate in ACL evaluation but do not replace identity, per `01-protocol/06-access-control-model.md`.

 ### 5.2 Capability and actor type

 * `capability` must name the exact action being attempted.
 * `actor_type` distinguishes human, service, automation, delegation, and peer traffic.
 * `remote_peer` actor type is reserved exclusively for remote sync contexts.
-* Remote sync contexts may omit `capability`; authorization relies on identity, app, and schema constraints.
+* Remote sync contexts may omit `capability`; authorization relies on identity, app, and schema constraints per `01-protocol/06-access-control-model.md`.

 ### 5.3 Trace and correlation identifiers

 * `trace_id` is mandatory for all contexts.
-* If present in an envelope, it must be copied verbatim.
+* If present in an envelope, it must be copied verbatim per `01-protocol/03-serialization-and-envelopes.md`.
 * `correlation_id` is optional and never authoritative.

 ### 5.4 Local and remote field separation

 * Local contexts must not include remote-only fields.
 * Remote contexts must not include local-only fields (`requester_identity_id`, `device_id`, `delegated_key_id`, `capability`).
-* Violations result in immediate rejection.
+* Violations result in immediate rejection, consistent with remote context construction rules in `01-protocol/03-serialization-and-envelopes.md`.

 ---